 You don’t have to be running and sweating in order to get a good bit of exercise in – you could simply be enjoying a day out.

 From taking in nature on a trail walk to working your way around London Zoo, there are many accessible attractions in the UK that make the perfect excuse to get a little more active in the sunshine.

-Take a look at our list of the top accessible attractions in Britain
+Take a look at our list of the top accessible attractions in Britain for some inspiration!